sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 will be lost in the sea of commits, as Git has no references to access them later.
 Later on Git garbage collector will sweep off these detached commits (commits not accessible by any ref).

-# Distributed-ness
+# Decentralized distributed-ness

 Until now we have only focused on local operations and not focused about the Distributed-ness of our VCS.
 That is because our plan is to have a symmetric view from the point of branches.
 Simply put we view a remote repo as a namespaced collection of branches.

-This is because a main goal of branches was to enable parallel work that need not always be synchronized.
+A main goal of branches was to enable parallel work that need not always be synchronized.
 In that sense remote repo branch is just another branch to our local repo.

+With this model of branching workflow we have set the roots for a decentralized distributed system.

+> A decentralized system is one which requires multiple parties to make their
+> own independent decisions

-While local branches are called <mark>heads</mark> internally, remote branches are called <mark>remotes</mark>.
+Internally local branches are called <mark>heads</mark>, remote branches are called <mark>remotes</mark>.
 And they are both handled as <mark>refs</mark>.

 ## What is shared between the repos?